AspirinCode/MD-analysis-tools-scripts/assemble-system/Model-long-missing-loop/modeller-model/readme.md

 ## 1. Modeller
 ### 1.1 Align sequence and PDB structure sequence
 Use `/align/align.py` to generate the sequence alignment `two-component.ali`;
 This is going to guide the `loopmodel` module what residues to add for missing loops.
 Also it would be good to name both the PDB and the sequence `ali` file to both four-letter name, eg., "m1v2", "t1v2".
-Not sure if otherwise Modeller still works.
+Not sure if otherwise Modeller still works. "~/bin/modeller9.21/bin/mod9.21 xxx.py" to execute a Python script.

 Code snippet:
 ```